SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Drexel University College of Medicine discussed a wide range of topics, from personal interests and challenges to healthcare scenarios and ethical dilemmas.
-While the questions varied, there was no specific trend towards a particular type of inquiry, indicating a diverse and comprehensive interview approach at the institution.
+Students said most interesting question asked at Drexel University College of Medicine discussed a wide range of topics, from personal hobbies to healthcare scenarios.
+While the questions varied, there were no standout unique inquiries reported, with some interviews being conversational and standard, focusing on motivations for pursuing medicine and experiences outlined in the application.

 What was the most difficult question?